conflux-fans/stc-tool/readme.md

   verify      Verify file

 Flags:
-  -h, --help   help for zerog-storage-tool
+  -h, --help   help for storage-cli

-Use "zerog-storage-tool [command] --help" for more information about a command.
+Use "storage-cli [command] --help" for more information about a command.
 ```